Federated Learning with Enhanced Privacy via Model Splitting and Random Client Participation: Introduction

 \subsubsection{Structural Privacy Mechanisms and Model Splitting}

-Beyond statistical methods, recent works have also explored structural modifications to the FL protocol to enhance privacy.
+Beyond statistical methods, recent works have also explored structural modifications to the FL protocol to enhance privacy or personalization.
 One notable example is split learning~\cite{vepakomma2018split,thapa2022splitfed,zhang2023privacy}, where the neural network is vertically partitioned between the client and the PS~\cite{10938701}.
 While this avoids sharing raw data, it incurs high communication costs and does not inherently provide formal DP guarantees without additional mechanisms~\cite{10534285}.
-More relevant to our work is the idea of model splitting or parameter partitioning, where the model's parameters are divided into different groups.
-The objective is to separate the model into components that can be handled differently for privacy or efficiency purposes.
-Recent works~\cite{collins2021exploiting,tian2023distributed} have investigated partitioning the model to separate personalized parameters from global ones, primarily to improve performance under non-i.i.d. data settings.
-Another work introduced a model-splitting approach to separate the effects of noise and quantization~\cite{wang2024novel}.
-While these structural approaches are promising, their analyses typically do not consider privacy amplification.
-In particular, the interaction between structural noise separation and the statistical benefits of joint client–data subsampling remains unexplored.
+More recent hybrid frameworks such as privacy-preserving split federated learning have further combined FL and split learning to better address privacy and heterogeneity in edge environments~\cite{zheng2024ppsfl}.
+Another highly related line is personalized federated learning (PFL), where model parameters are divided into shared/global and personalized/local parts to better fit non-identically and independently distributed (non-iid) data.
+Recent methods have shown that this parameter partitioning perspective is highly effective for personalization, including parameter propagation~\cite{wu2023personalized}, dynamic Fisher-based personalization under DP~\cite{yang2023dynamic}, customized parameter selection and subnetwork personalization~\cite{tamirisa2024fedselect}, and hypernetwork-based generation of personalized client models~\cite{scott2024pefll}.
+Although structural partitioning has been widely recognized as a useful design tool in FL, its role in formal DP analysis remains much less understood.
+In particular, existing studies have not clearly characterized how structural parameter separation interacts with the joint privacy benefits induced by client sampling and local data subsampling.

-To the best of our knowledge, no existing works have developed a unified framework that combines a structural model-splitting mechanism with a rigorous theoretical analysis of the joint privacy amplification from both client and data subsampling.
-Existing studies either focus on privacy amplification from a single sampling scheme or propose structural modifications without fully leveraging statistical amplification.
-This gap motivates us to design an integrated solution that addresses the privacy–utility trade-off through the synergy of structural and statistical approaches.
+Overall, recent literature suggests that both privacy accounting and parameter partitioning are important for practical FL systems.
+Nevertheless, to the best of our knowledge, existing works have not provided a unified framework that simultaneously combines: 1) model splitting into retained private and released public components, 2) selective DP perturbation applied only to the released public submodel, and 3) rigorous privacy amplification analysis under joint random client participation and local data subsampling.
+This gap motivates the proposed model-splitting privacy-amplified federated learning (MS-PAFL) framework.